cloudberrydb/cloudberrydb/README.md

 * __src/__

-  * __src/backend/cdb/__ : Contains larger Cloudberry-specific backend
+  * __src/backend/cdb/__ : Contains larger CloudberryDB-specific
-    modules.
-For example, communication between segments, turning plans into parallelizable plans, mirroring, distributed
-    transaction and snapshot management, etc. __cdb__ stands for __Cluster Database__ - it was a workname used in the early days.
+    backend modules.
+For example, communication between segments, turning plans into parallelizable plans, mirroring, distributed transaction and snapshot management, etc. __cdb__ stands for __Cluster Database__ - it was a workname used in the early days.
 That name is no longer used, but the __cdb__ prefix remains.

   * __src/backend/gpopt/__ : Contains the so-called __translator__
-    library, for using the GPORCA optimizer with Cloudberry.
+    library, for using the GPORCA optimizer with Cloudberry Database.
 The translator library is written in C++ code, and contains glue code for translating plans and queries between the DXL format used by GPORCA, and the PostgreSQL internal representation.

   * __src/backend/gporca/__ : Contains the GPORCA optimizer code and
     tests.
 This is written in C++.
 See